martienssenlab/maize-code/README.md

 R 3.6.3
 R libraries: ggplot2 3.3.2; UpSetR 1.4.0; limma 3.42.2; edgeR 3.28.1; dplyr 1.0.2; tidyr 1.1.2; stringr 1.4.0; cowplot 1.1.0; gplots 3.1.0; RColorBrewer 1.1.2
 ```
-5) Organize your reference genome folders so that they are all in the same main folder and that each contain ONE fasta file (.fa extension), ONE GFF file (.gff or .gff* extension) and ONE GTF (.gtf extension) file.\
+4) Organize your reference genome folders so that they are all in the same main folder and that each contain ONE fasta file (.fa extension), ONE GFF file (.gff or .gff* extension) and ONE GTF (.gtf extension) file.\
 The GTF file can be created from a GFF file with cufflinks `gffread -T <gff_file> -o <gtf_file>` and check that 'transcript_id' and 'gene_id' look good in the 9th column.\
 The GFF file should have 'gene' in the 3rd column.\
 All files can be gzipped (.gz extension).
-6) Make the samplefiles you want.
+5) Make the samplefiles you want.
 An example of a samplefile is in the data folder (B73_endosperm_samplefile.txt) and a quick way to make them is at the bottom of the `MaizeCode.sh` file.
 For cleaner naming purposes, use "\_samplefile.txt" as a suffix.
-7) Submit the `MaizeCode.sh` script, giving as argument `-f <samplefile.txt>` the samplefile of your choice and `-p <path>` the path to your directory that contains the different genome directories.
+6) Submit the `scripts/MaizeCode.sh` script, giving as argument `-f <samplefile.txt>` the samplefile of your choice and `-p <path>` the path to your directory that contains the different genome directories.
+For example:\
+`qsub scripts/MaizeCode.sh -f example_samplefile.txt -r /path/to/main/folder/containing/genome/directories`
-8) By default, it will proceed with the analysis. `-s` can be set so that it does not proceed with the analysis at all or `-c` can be set if only single sample analysis should be performed but no combined analysis per line or between lines.
+7) By default, it will proceed with the analysis. `-s` can be set so that it does not proceed with the analysis at all or `-c` can be set if only single sample analysis should be performed but no combined analysis per line or between lines.
-9) If the analysis has not proceeded or if you want to analyze different samples together, make the analysis_samplefile you want.
+8) If the analysis has not proceeded or if you want to analyze different samples together, make the analysis_samplefile you want.
 An example of an analysis samplefile is in the data folder (B73_endosperm_analysis_samplefile.txt) and a quick way to make them is at the bottom of the `MaizeCode_analysis.sh` file.
 For better naming purposes, use "\_analysis_samplefile.txt" as a suffix.
-10) Submit the `MaizeCode_analysis.sh` script, giving as argument `-f <analysisfile>` the analysis_samplefile and `-r <regionfile>` the regions (in bed6 format) to be plotted on. `-s` can be set if the combined analysis should not be performed (only single-sample analysis will be done, i.e calling peaks and making bigwig files).
+9) Submit the `scripts/MaizeCode_analysis.sh` script, giving as argument `-f <analysisfile>` the analysis_samplefile and `-r <regionfile>` the regions (in bed6 format) to be plotted on. `-s` can be set if the combined analysis should not be performed (only single-sample analysis will be done, i.e calling peaks and making bigwig files).
 It also stops there if the regionfile is missing.
+For example:\
+`qsub scripts/MaizeCode_analysis.sh -f example_analysis_samplefile.txt -r all_genes.bed`
-11) Have a look at the results: mapping statistics, peak statistics and various plots (see Output below).
+10) Have a look at the results! (see Output below).

 ---